A-Aragon/A-Aragon.github.io/content/teaching/intro-ai/index.md

 [![Elements of AI](aimicrosoft.png)](https://github.com/microsoft/AI-For-Beginners)

-Additionally, you might want to check the repository 'Spice up bioinformatics with AI' where i will be updating links of learning resources about bioinfomratics and AI.
+Additionally, you might want to check the repository 'Spice up bioinformatics with AI' where i will be updating links of learning resources about bioinformatics and AI.

 ## Bibliography